Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Introduction

 Physical equations, such as the Navier-Stokes equations, are equivariant under symmetry transformations, leading to invariant solutions that are identical up to a prescribed transformation function.
-The presence of invariant solutions poses an issue for model reduction techniques, since conventional methods cannot find the connection between them and, thus, encode them into different regions of the reduced space.
-This leads to an artificial bloating of the latent space.
-Additionally, for linear methods, where the focus usually lies in the extraction of the modal shapes to gain an insight into the flow structures, these invariances can morph the modes away from physical structures. {In fact, given a large enough dataset of an ergodic system, a necessary condition is that the PCA modes themselves are invariant with respect to the same symmetry operations the dynamical system is equivariant under.
+The presence of invariant solutions poses an issue for model reduction techniques, since conventional methods cannot find the connection between them and, thus, encode them into different regions of the latent space.
+This leads to perceived higher dimension of the latent space since the optimization towards an optimal basis becomes harder.
+Additionally, for linear methods, where the focus usually lies in the extraction of the modal shapes to gain an insight into the flow structures, these invariant solutions can morph the modes away from physical structures. {In fact, given a large enough dataset of an ergodic system, a necessary condition is that the space spanned by PCA modes is invariant with respect to the same symmetry operations the dynamical system is equivariant under.
 Observed instantaneous events are not bound by this condition, however, creating a split between observed states and the modal basis, see \citet{holmes2012}}.